-As Humanity is tentatively trying to enter into an obscure New Age, we realize how much we are in need of heroes.
+As Humanity is tentatively trying to enter into an obscure New Age, we realize how much we need heroes.
 True heroes, real men from the past whose deeds we can rely on.

-We are in an age-between-age when the old values seem to have faded away but the new world has not arrived.
-Quite similarly to the time of King Arthur, when the legions of Rome had gone but the glorious and so awaited peace has not yet taken shape.
-We are in grave need in heroes as anyone can tell after taking a quick glimpse around.
+We are in an age-between age when the old values seem to have faded away but the new world has not arrived.
+Quite similar to the time of King Arthur, when the legions of Rome had gone but the glorious and so-awaited peace had not yet taken shape.
+We are in grave need of heroes as anyone can tell after taking a quick glimpse around.

 Zed Zidar is telling us the true story of a real hero who fought against the mighty Ottoman army, Nicholas Zrínski aka Miklós Zrínyi, a Croatian lord from Hungary’s Borderland, in the throat of the enemy.

 A warlike lord, a Christian lord, a renaissance lord.
 He and his men blocked Sultan Suleiman’s army from marching straight into Vienna.
-Also, they died by doing so, just like so many heroes of the 1,000-mile-long Borderland between 1396-1699.
-According to Cardinal Richelieu, they indeed saved western civilization.
+Also, they died by doing so, just like so many heroes of the 1,000-mile-long Borderland between 1396 and 1699.
+According to Cardinal Richelieu, they indeed saved Western civilization.